Guide To What It Takes To Make Money With Potpourri And Elixirs

 - Borax is a natural substance commonly used for washing clothes that you can use to help oily and watery ingredients mix together.
 It makes your herbal creams creamy.

-Now that you know the ingredients and equipment, you can master the art of making money with potpourri, tinctures elixirs, creams, infused oils, bath salts, salves, liniments, and much more.
+Now that you know the ingredients and equipment, you can master this craft and make money with potpourri and elixirs, tinctures, creams, infused oils, bath salts, salves, liniments, and much more.

 Image By Nanairo7clover